 Once Your Camera is Outside, Leave It Outside

 Pro Tip: “If you must take your camera inside from the cold, place it back in your camera bag or backpack before you go back onto the warm area.
-Keep it in the closed bag, which is filled with the same cold air that was surrounding your camera outside until you go back outside.
+Keep it in the closed bag, which is filled with the same cold air that surrounds your camera outside, until you go back outside.
 This will prevent condensation.
 If you stay inside for a long period of time, eventually, it will warm up gradually, and everything will be fine.
 If you do experience condensation, your only remedy is to keep the camera in a relatively warm, dry room until it completely dries out.
-Only then can you take it outside again.” –Dan Bailey Alaska Photographer
+Only then can you take it outside again.” – Dan Bailey, Alaska Photographer

 Take Your Batteries Out of Your Camera